st3b1t/SatoshiVox/README.md

 # SatoshiVoice
-Donate voice to your Bitcoin full node
+Donate voice to your node.

-This Project is Working Progresss
+This Project is WORK IN PROGRESS

+## Mission
+Toward a home automation of the Bitcoin full nodes.

 ## Hardware requirements
 ![image](https://github.com/st3b1t/SatoshiVoice/assets/113633676/27920e37-91ff-4db3-aa95-6b13228f7c71)